What Is E-waste?💿

-To date – there has been weak legislation and controls over disposing of landfill in Australia.
-We have only one National Recycling Scheme in place – but only for TVs and computers – which represent just under 10 per cent of our e-waste.
+To date, there has been weak legislation and controls over landfill disposal in Australia.
+We have only one National Recycling Scheme in place only for TVs and computers.
+Unfortunately, this represents a measly 10 per cent of our total ewaste here.

-For example – over 11,000 tonnes of batteries alone are estimated to end up in landfill every year.
+For example, an estimated 11,000 tonnes of batteries end up in landfills every year.

-From 2020 – Victoria will implement a ban on ewaste going to landfill – following South Australia – which implemented a similar scheme in 2013.
+From 2020, Victoria will implement a ban on ewaste going to landfill.
+They will follow South Australia, which also implemented a similar scheme in 2013.

-The best resource online to find out where you can recycle your ewaste is probably the Planet Ark website Business recycling.
-This website lists where you can locate disposal facilities for all types of electronic waste.
+To find out where you can recycle your ewaste, you can bet on the Planet Ark’s Business Recycling page, probably the best resource you can find on the web.
+Basically, this website lists where you can locate disposal facilities for all types of electronic waste.

-There are a number of free services provided to business such as battery boxes.
+Additionally, the website also lists down a number of free services that businesses can ask for such as battery boxes.

 If you run a business that produces larger amounts of ewaste, you could even receive a rebate based on weight through a specialist recycler, such as MRI in Sydney.